 Important Facts About Bariatric Surgery and Vitamin D

 Vitamin D is one of the most vital nutrients someone needs in their body, but unfortunately, bariatric surgery patients are discovering how difficult this is.
 After having bariatric surgery like gastric bypass, the type of foods and how much are eaten, along with how nutrients have absorbed all change.
 Nutrients are not going to the entire stomach anymore, but instead to a very small pouch of the stomach.
 This decreases how much vitamin D is properly absorbed into the body, creating an imbalance.
-Doctors are now seeing how often bariatric surgery patients are dealing with the negative side effects of a vitamin D deficiency, from physical issues to emotional turmoil like anxiety and depression.
+Doctors are now seeing how often bariatric surgery patients are dealing with the downside effects of a vitamin D deficiency, from physical issues to emotional turmoil like anxiety and depression.
 Getting vitamin D supplements helps prevent deficiency and treat it if it occurs.

 Why Vitamin D is Important